Alimedhat000/Shipyard/CONTEXT.md

 ### Object Storage

 S3-compatible blob storage for deployed artifacts.
 Abstracted behind an `uploadToObjectStorage()` interface using the AWS S3 SDK with `forcePathStyle: true`.
-Garage for local dev; Garage (self-hosted Rust S3) or Cloudflare R2 for production for local dev; AWS S3 for production.
+Garage for local dev; Garage (self-hosted) or Cloudflare R2 for production.
 No hardcoded S3-specific logic.

 ### S3 Path Structure